Getting started with Renesas: RX65N Envision Kit (RPBRX65N)

 •\Source - This folder contains the files main.c and ewmain.c.
 There you will find the initialization of the system and the main loop to drive an Embedded Wizard GUI application.
 The file ewconfig.h contains general configuration settings for the target system, like memory ranges and display parameter and configuration settings for the Embedded Wizard Graphics Engine and Runtime Environment.

-•\Examples - This folder contains a set of demo applications.
+•\Examples\<ScreenSize> - This folder contains a set of demo applications prepared for a dedicated screen size (480x272 pixel).
 Each example is stored in a separate folder containing the entire Embedded Wizard UI project.
 Every project contains the necessary profile settings for the Renesas RX65N target.
 The following samples are provided:

 •\HelloWorld - A very simple project that is useful as starting point and to verify that the entire toolchain, your installation and your board is properly working.

-•\ColorFormats - This project demonstrates that every UI application can be generated for different color formats: RGBA8888 and RGB565.
+•\ColorFormats - This project demonstrates that every UI application can be generated for different color formats: RGB565, LumA44 and Index8.

 •\ScreenOrientation - This demo shows, that the orientation of the UI application is independent from the physical orientation of the display.